rsalinas/rsalinas.github.io/_posts/2015-11-03-caching-sudo.md

 Sometimes we would like to "conserve" the sudo privilege for later using it, without executing as root the full script.

+Simple way:

+{% highlight console %}
+#! /bin/bash

+sudo -v
+while [ -d /proc/$$  ]; do sudo -nv; sleep 3; done &

+... your code ...
+{% endhighlight %}

+It will launch a background process that will refresh sudo's timestamp periodically as long as the main script is working.
+A disadvantage is that it fill write lines periodically to the auth.log.

+A more complex and rather beautiful approach based on bash coprocesses:

 {% highlight console %}
 function sudo_init  {
 	! [ "${SUDO[0]:-}" == "" ] && return